 Department of Medical Education Faculty Development Certificate Programs

-The certificate programs will enhance the knowledge and skills each participant brings to the classroom and to their academic careers, which will further promote a learning community environment.
-The program will be highly interactive with the expectation of concept application in the workplace.
+The certificate programs will enhance the knowledge and skills each participant brings to their academic careers, which will further promote a learning community environment here at Loyola.
+The certificate programs are highly interactive with the expectation of concept application in the workplace.

 REGISTER TODAY for an upcoming Certificate Programs.

 - Foundations of Medical Education Research

 (Tuesdays: September 15, 29, October 13, 27, November 17, 2020)